 • Prioritization of backlog, filtering features for MVP (RUP, SCRUM).

 • Kanban as the internal process: a board, speeding up software development and avoiding downtime, daily meetings (SCRUM).

 • Critical path as the criterion of task order.

 • Code reviews for high-quality code delivery (XP).

 • Demo after each milestone (SCRUM), delivery of the product according to the Acceptance Criteria.

 The software product was delivered successfully, on time and on budget.
 The entire scope was implemented, and some more things were added for good measure.
 There were change requests that were conducted during additional iterations.
-What's more, our new Android version had higher quality than the original iOS software product.
+What's more, our new Android version had higher quality than the original iOS application.
 The atmosphere in the team was kept stress-free and friendly, end users were happy with the product, and so was the product owner.

 There's one more secret that helped our company achieve this: no matter how many benefits an approach brings, it always has dark sides, and you must know them to avoid them.
 Let's take a closer look.